Get started with Financial reporting

 On-premises – On-premises deployments don't support slipstream and true-up.

 Infrastructure as a service (IaaS) – The slipstream logic is applied during any operation that tries to update Financial reporting.
-It includes binary updates or broadcasts that contains binary updates.
+It includes binary updates or broadcasts that contain binary updates.

 Self-service – Any operation that requires Financial reporting downtime applies the slipstream logic: